patsoong/CS506FinalProject/README.md

 For the exploratory analysis portion of this project, we focused on identifying patterns that distinguish championship-winning NBA teams from non-champions and understanding how league competitiveness has evolved over time.
 Rather than producing generic summary plots, we selected visualizations that reveal actionable insights relevant to predicting championships.
-The dataset used was of this [Kaggle dataset](https://www.kaggle.com/datasets/eoinamoore/historical-nba-data-and-player-box-scores?select=Games.csv).

 ---